-The Board of Governors continues to closely monitor economic, social and educational trends, affecting the School's overall performance to ensure it continues to thrive.
-The school is in a good position to take advantage of the changing dynamics in the sector as well as benefitting from being part of the growing Malvern family of schools which now educates over 4,400 pupils in China & Hong Kong, Egypt and Switzerland as well as Worcestershire and Herefordshire.
-This places The Downs Malvern in a robust situation from which to further develop.
+The Board of Governors will continue to closely monitor economic, social and educational trends, with a long term view.
+The strategic position of the School at the forefront of Prep School education in the region has been under review with the Board considering a number of strategic opportunities including a merger with a local Prep School.
+The School is in a good position to take advantage of the changing dynamics in the sector as well as benefitting from being part of the growing Malvern family of schools which now educates over 4,400 pupils.
+This close relationship will be reinforced with the planned merger of the charity with Malvern College for 2022/23.
+This is a strategic opportunity to strengthen the School's position in the local market and places the School in a robust situation from which to further develop.
+The merger is planned to take place on 31 October 2022.